cdondrup/naoqi_interfaces/README.md

         print kwargs
 ```

-As you can see, you simpky define three callbacks and give them arbitrary names.
+As you can see, you simply define three callbacks and give them arbitrary names.
 The `callback_gaze` is a spcial case.
 You can see it does not do anything but in order for the data about the head angles to be available via the memory, your component has to subscribe to an event published by `ALGazeAnalysis`.
 The try-except block in the `callback_person` is only used bacuse the robot might not have head angles for every visble person all the time as this depends on wether the face can be seen or not.
-The last callback `callback_face` simnply prints some data.
+The last callback `callback_face` simply prints some data.

 There are two possible ways of creating an instance of this class.
-The easiest is to use a syntax analogus to the eone for the single event:
+The easiest is to use a syntax analogus to the one for the single event:

 ```python
 if __name__ == "__main__":